dimitri-nicolo/calico/security/threat-detection-and-prevention/alerts.md

 {{site.prodname}} includes a set of Alert templates.
 These are used by the {{site.prodname}} Manager to create alerts for common tasks that can then be modified to suit your needs.
-They are identical to GlobalAlerts with the addition of the optional `summary` field.
-The `summary` field is a human-readable description of the template that is displayed in the user interface, as opposed to `description` which is a template that should contain variable substitutions.

 ### Above and beyond